jacek-markowski/BetBoy/readme.md

 	If any errors,there will be created directory data/tmp/leagues (there are stored copies of broken files) and log.txt - shows wchich lines are bad and need manual fixing (for manual fixing i recommend to use notepad++).
 After fixing you can copy files from data/tmp/leagues to data/leagues.

-* football-data.co.uk

-	Select list of urls do download and click button 'update'

 ###[Link creator](https://www.youtube.com/watch?v=Cs3DwGa6ETw)
 * Scrape website

 	Here you can create file with list of urls used for updates.
 On the left of displayed website choose football and select league, go to fixtures **select all matches and week by week**.
 On the left next to address bar there is text line where you can enter your name for this league, after you give name to league click button '+' to add to list.
 When you complete picking urls you can save entire list to file.
 This saved file can be opened in update manager.

-* football-data.co.uk

-	Select league on the right pane of site: there will be list of files-> move mouse cursor to link to file-> right button of mouse, from list select copy link-> paste link to textbox under browser-> push button '+' to add file to list.

-	When collecting actuall season files after selecting leagues, go to section latest matches(list of upcoming matches - this list will be merged to downloaded leagues.), and copy link to upcoming matches-> push button '+' to add to list.**This link to file must be added at last place.**

 ###[Leagues creator](https://www.youtube.com/watch?v=j_Ag30E6FVY)